lenaroseheinrich/centropogon_pollination/README.md

 **4. `clean.csv`**
 Cleaned occurrence data for all six species, used as input to the SDM pipeline.

-Files within the folder "Centropogon_Interactions" pertain to the floral morphology, bill morphology, and plant-hummingbird interaction analyses.
+Files within the folder "**Centropogon_Interactions**" pertain to the floral morphology, bill morphology, and plant-hummingbird interaction analyses.

 ---